mrt1982/AddressBook/README.md

     * Do you want to exit? please enter 1
     * How many males are in the address book? please enter 2
     * Who is the oldest person in the address book? please enter 3
-    * How many days older is Bill than Paul? please enter 4
+    * How many days older is Person 1 than Person 2? please enter 4